rxstack/rxstack/packages/socketio-server/README.md

 - `maxListeners`: Max listeners attached to the connection.
 By default is set to 64

 ### <a name="server-events"></a>  Server Events
-`SocketioServer` supports the following events:
+`SocketioServer` dispatches the following events:

 - `ServerEvents.CONFIGURE` - triggered when server is created but not started, used to configure the `IO`, register native middleware ... etc.
 - `ServerEvents.CONNECTED` - triggered when a client is connected.